How Old Do You Have to Be to Open a Bank Account

 These include a photo ID card, your SSN (or taxpayer identification number), and proof of address (such as a utility bill or driver's license).If you're signing up for a joint or custodial account, you will need the identifying information of both parties.

 Ask to sign up for the account of your choice.
-After, you'll be directed to enter your information and sign a legal contract to open the account.If this is a joint account, the parent must sign the legal documentation for the minor.
+Thereafter, you'll be directed to enter your information and agree to the terms and conditions of account opening.If this is a joint account, the parent must sign legal papers for the minor.

 Do minors owe taxes on an interest-earning account?